Webcretaire/Webcretaire/README.md

 🎓 Former student at INSA (Lyon, France)

-🖥 I worked on several web projects with Java, Symfony or native PHP in backend, and vanilla JS, jQuery or Vue.JS in frontend.
+🖥 I worked on several web projects with Java, Symfony or native PHP in backend, and vanilla JS, jQuery or Vue.JS in frontend

 🌍 More infos on my [website](https://julien-emmanuel.com/)